-To learn about some practical ways to care for our mental health, we spoke to provisional psychologist and Masters of Educational and Developmental psychology candidate, Amy Miko.
+To learn about some practical ways to care for our mental health, we spoke to psychologist, Amy Miko.
 We asked her for tools to help with stress-management and self-care, and learned about the ways that our physical health can impact our mental health, for better or worse.
-We hope you’ll find these tips helpful and commit to joining us in focusing on our mental health with our #TBYY campaign.
+We hope you’ll find these tips helpful and commit to joining us in focusing on our mental health.

 1. We talk a lot about moving everyday to keep our bodies physically fit.
 What are some everyday things we should be doing to look after our mental health?